bs-community/skinview3d/README.md

 skinview3d supports FXAA (fast approximate anti-aliasing).
 To enable it, you need to replace `SkinViewer` with `FXAASkinViewer`.

-Note that FXAA is incompatible with transparent backgrounds.
-So when FXAA is enabled, the default background color will be white instead of transparent.

 ## Lighting
 By default, there are two lights on the scene.
 One is an ambient light, and the other is a point light from the camera.